-Deductible means the dollar amount of Eligible Expenses that must be incurred by a Participant before benefits under the Plan will be available.
+Deductible means the dollar amount of Eligible Expenses that must be incurred by a Participant, if "Individual Coverage" is elected, before benefits under this Plan will be available.

 Dependent means your spouse as defined by applicable law or any child covered under the Plan who is under the Dependent child limiting age shown on your Schedule of Coverage.